Data Alerts

 Details

-Holistics Data Alert comprises of three main components:
+Holistics Data Alert comprises three main components:

 1. Alert Conditions